Michael Bishop The Cooler Real Estate Agent

 99. Is it smart to skip a home inspection?

-99. Smart?
-No. In my opinion, I would not recommend a buyer skip the home inspection.
-Is there a sensible way to buy a home as-is, but make sure you know what the overall condition of the home will be?
-As-is, this is a term that a buyer puts in the purchase contract and this term tells the seller you will not ask the seller to fix, repair or replace things in the home that you might find through the home inspection process.
-A preferred way I recommend is to write the purchase contract "as-is" and say the inspection is for the buyer's information only.
-The key for the buyer is- if the inspection turns up unknown problems, the buyer still maintains the right to terminate based on the conditions learned.
-These should be conditions that were unknown, when the offer was made.
 What is an example of not legitimate find?
 Saying you want to terminate because there is no dishwasher.
 If there was no dishwasher when you made the offer that was not a hidden or unknown fact.
 But if your inspection turns up a string of problems.
 Now, as the buyer, you know more and you may just terminate the contract.
 Or you might tell the seller of your findings and see if there is a way to resolve the issues.
 That could mean the seller fixes, repairs or replaces things.
 Maybe a seller renegotiates the price or offers closing costs to off-set these discovered problems or possibly some combination.
 The other factor is you must remember the seller is never obligated to make the repairs or to renegotiate any terms.
 All parties need to come some new agreement of terms to proceed, or terminate.

 100. Do sellers like, or prefer offers where the buyer does not do a home inspection?

-100. Sure, sellers love buyers who will buy their home "blind."
-Meaning the buyer will accept any and all problems in the home as part of their offer to buy, or purchase.
-I am strongly opposed to this with a mention that a new home might be an exception.
-In hyper-competitive circumstances it is a ploy some buyers will use to entice a seller to accept the offer versus other offers where the buyer has requested the home inspection.
-Another factor is how good is the condition of the subject property - based on your walk through plus what others have seen - such as your agent.
 I've had a few clients use this but not many.
 In part because you never know what issues you might be inheriting in this blind offer process.
 What if the house is in great condition, but in the attic (which you've not seen) there is mold, mildew, mice, birds and bats - plus the insulation is missing from different places and there are signs of a current water leak?
 Would that change your mind or opinion on whether to proceed?
 It might not for one buyer, but if we asked 10 buyers most if not all are going to say these conditions (if known) impacts their interest and how much you'd pay.
 So yes... sellers LOVE no inspections.
-I think it';s not an intelligent step for most buyers.
+I think it's not an intelligent step for most buyers.

 101. How extensive is the typical home inspection?

 101. Most home inspections are limited to what is pretty easily discernible, or findable.
 Inspectors make every effort to see, locate, find and disclose what is present.
 They generally will NOT move things in a home.
 They will inspect and test most of the common items throughout the kitchen, baths, bedrooms, basment, attic and outside areas immediately around a home.
 Do the appliances work.
 Detached buildings and garages not attached may, or may not be included.
-Most home inspectors may a base inspection and then offer a-la-carte added inspections.
-Examples may be: radon, termites, hot tubs or pools and many other possibilities.
-Pricing is typically associated with the size which in part means bigger properties will also take longer to complete.
-Some inspectors, or their companies offer guarantees or even options to purchase a home warranty.

 102. Is the home tested for radon gas?

 102. No. This is another added inspection a buyer may request.
 These often add $100-$200 to the total cost.
 A machine is placed inside the property at the lowest used level.
-It usually sits in the same locati9on monitoring radon levels 24 hours per day for 1-3 days.
+It usually sits in the same location monitoring radon levels 24 hours per day for 1-3 days.

 103. Is the home automatically inspected for termites?